<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Home Sale Contingencies and Earnest Money

 Contingences help buyers retain their earnest money held in escrow.
 Most buyers keep their earnest money if the sellers don’t meet their contingencies.
-However, if the buyer defaults on the terms in the contract, the seller saves the earnest money.
+However, if the buyer defaults on the terms of the contract, the seller saves the earnest money.

 Not all of these contingencies will apply depending on your circumstances, especially if you have an all-cash offer; you won’t have to comply with lender demands.
-Discuss any home-buying contingencies questions or concerns with your agent and possibly a real estate attorney to ensure you have a calm and clear mindset during the home sale process.
+Discuss any home-buying contingency questions or concerns with your agent and possibly a real estate attorney to ensure you have a calm and clear mindset during the home sale process.

 New Call-to-action